jpillora/chisel/README.md

 	  --port, Defines the HTTP listening port (defaults to 8080).

 	  --key, An optional string to seed the generation of a ECDSA public and private key pair.
-All commications will be secured using this key pair.
+All communications will be secured using this key pair.
 Share this fingerprint with clients to enable detection of man-in-the-middle attacks.